 Registration 9:30 am – 10:00 am (Melrose UU Church):

 Registration for service opportunities takes place at the Melrose UU Church (70 West Emerson Street.)
 Coffee & light breakfast provided by Melrose YMCA (MUUC’ers: if you’d like to help, Supper Room/Parish Hall setup begins at 8:30 am, plus helpers would be welcome to help all our guests feel at home)

 Service Assignments 10:00 am – 12:15 pm (various locations):

 Participants will then go their chosen service opportunities at various sites across the city, including baking cookies, spending time with senior citizens, collecting food for food pantries, decorating a Kindness Rock, cleaning the Melrose Public Library, making get well cards, collecting items for packages sent to local servicemen and women, and many others.
 Please also see Temple Beth Shalom’s flyer of activities: Flyer Attached here.

 Presentations/Discussions, 10:00 am – 11:30 am:

 As an alternative to service work, adults are invited to attend presentations/discussions:

-Melrose Unitarian Universalist Church (70 West Emerson Street.): “Indigenous Peoples Day”, presentation and discussion sponsored by White People Challenging Racism.
+Melrose Unitarian Universalist Church (70 West Emerson Street.): “Taking Action for Racial Justice: Race & Housing” and “Indigenous Peoples Day” presentations and discussions sponsored by White People Challenging Racism.
 WPCR website: www.wpcr-boston.org/

 First United Methodist Church (645 Main Street.): A video presentation will be shown on how to become a METCO (Metropolitan Council for Educational Opportunity) host family for Melrose Public Schools, followed by a panel discussion.
 METCO website: www.doe.mass.edu/metco/